ericmann/custom-permalinks/readme.txt

 3. Edit any post, page, tag or category to set a custom permalink.

 == Changelog ==

+0.5: Support for Wordpress sites in subdirectories (i.e., not located at the webroot)

 0.4.1: WP 2.7 compatability fixes; fix for bug encountered when publishing a draft, or reverting to draft status, and fix for placeholder permalink value for pages